sudomateo/terraform-training/topics/language/resources/README.md

 # Resources

 Resources represent the objects that Terraform should create, read, update, or delete.
-Objects such as an AWS EC2 instance, an Azure virtual network, a GitHub repository, a PagerDuty schedule, etc.
+Resources are objects such as an AWS EC2 instance, an Azure virtual network, a GitHub repository, a PagerDuty schedule, etc.

 ## Resource Syntax